Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Estimation of the diffusion coefficient from a single diffusion path

-In this section, we propose a ridge estimator of $\sigma^{2}$ on the real line $\R$, built from one diffusion path.
-In this context, the main drawback is that the density function $f_n:x\mapsto\frac{1}{n}\sum_{k=0}^{n-1}{p_X(k\Delta,x)}$ is no longer lower bounded.
-Consequently, the empirical norm $\|.\|_n$ is no longer equivalent to the $L_2-$norm $\|.\|$ and the consistency of the estimation error is no longer ensured under the only assumptions made in the previous sections.
+In this section, we propose a ridge estimator of $\sigma^{2}$ on a non-compact interval $I = \mathcal{I}$, built from one diffusion path.
+In this context, the main drawback is that the density function $f_n:x\mapsto\frac{1}{n}\sum_{k=0}^{n-1}{p_X(k\Delta_n,x)}$ is no longer lower bounded.
+Consequently, the empirical norm $\|.\|_n$ is no longer equivalent to the $L_2-$norm $\|.\|$ and the consistency of the estimation error is no longer ensured under the assumptions made in the previous sections.
 Consider the truncated estimator $\w{\sigma}^{2}_{m,L}$ of $\sigma^{2}$ given by